Whale jumping out of water in Hervey Bay

 Australia is one big old mass of land.
 That’s not a shock to anyone.
 While this may come as a slight inconvenience to whales as they navigate around this big rock in the middle of their migratory path up north, it means that we get some pretty magical sights of the journey in action all up and down our coastlines.

-RECOMMENDED: The most beautiful beaches in Australia.
+🌊 The most beautiful beaches in Australia

-Best whale watching spots in Australia
+When and where to go whale watching in Australia

 1. Hervey Bay, QLD